HOW TO BECOME

 Education Pathways for Software Engineers

 Coding bootcamp is a new arrival to the world of higher education.
 These career training programs are designed to cover the curriculum students need for a software engineering career, without the additional classes or added expense levied by university.
-Bootcamps are a proven way into tech, with some programs reporting job placement rates in excess of 90%.
+Bootcamps are a proven way into tech, with some programs, such as Flatiron School, reporting job placement rates of 90% or higher.
 Bootcamps generally run between three months and a year, and are available full-time, part-time, and online.

 College is the traditional route into a software engineering career.
 Students often receive a bachelor’s degree in computer science or software engineering (where available).
 These students sometimes go onto graduate school and attain higher degrees, though it’s not necessary to enter the industry.
 College, while once the primary route into a software engineering career, isn’t the only way to get in.
 These days, other programs such as coding bootcamps now offer a fairly direct path into the same jobs once held exclusively by college graduates.